auctus-team/pycapacity/paper/paper.md

 # Physical capacity metrics available

+The package implements different physical ability metrics for robotic manipulators and humans based on musculoskeletal models.

 ## Robotic manipulators metrics

-For the robotic manipulators the package integrates several velocity, force and acceleration capacity calculation functions based on ellipsoids:
+For the robotic manipulators the package integrates several velocity, force and acceleration capacity calculation functions based on ellipsoids.

 ### Ellipsoids